 Elementor helps you add advanced styling, layout, and design elements to your WordPress content without requiring you to know code.
 In the new Elementor Pro version, you can even design your entire WordPress theme also without needing to know any code.

-On a more specific note, Elementor is what’s known as a visual drag and drop page builder plugin.
+On a more specific note, Elementor is a visual drag and drop page builder plugin.
 There are two parts to that description, so let’s parse each:

 - Visual means that when you design your content, you see exactly what your visitors will see.
 There’s never any confusion about how your page will look once you publish it.